tpbnick/docs/docs/py-dictionaries.md

 	print(alien)
 print("...")
 ```
 Because we want to modify the first three aliens, we loop through a slice that includes only the first three aliens.
-All of the aliens are green now but that won't always be the case, so we write an `if` statement to make sure we're only modifying green aliens.
-If the alien is green, we change the color to `'yellow'`, the speed to `'medium'`, and the point value to `10`, as shown in the following output:
+All of the aliens are green now but that won't always be the case, so we write an `#!py if` statement to make sure we're only modifying green aliens.
+If the alien is green, we change the color to `#!py 'yellow'`, the speed to `#!py 'medium'`, and the point value to `10`, as shown in the following output:
 ```
 {'color': 'yellow', 'points': '10', 'speed': 'medium'}
 {'color': 'yellow', 'points': '10', 'speed': 'medium'}